leonvogt/hotwire-dev-tools/README.md

 ## Usage

-Once installed, click on the extension icon (or press Alt+Shift+A) to open the Dev Tools options.
+Once installed, click on the extension icon (or press Alt+Shift+S) to open the Dev Tools options.
 From there you can enable/disable the features you want to use.
 _Note: On Firefox you may need to select "Always allow on example.com" to enable the extension on your site._